smartscanapp/smartscan-android-lib/README.md

 ## Quick Start

-Below is information on how to get started with embedding, indexing, and searching.
+Below is information on how to get started with embedding, clustering, indexing, and searching.

 ### Embeddings

+You can use bundled or downloaded models, see [docs](docs/ml/providers.md) for more details.

 #### Text Embeddings